brendanpshea/database_sql/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the GNU Public License.

 ## Use of AI Tools